R3Conclave/conclave-core-sdk/docs/docs/mail.md

 you can be assured that the header fields contain the values set by the client, because they're checked before [`receiveMail`](api/-conclave%20-core/com.r3.conclave.enclave/-enclave/receive-mail.html) is invoked.

-In addition to the headers there is also the _authenticated sender public key_.
+In addition to the headers, there is also the _authenticated sender public key_.
 This is the public key of the client that sent the mail.
-Like the body it's encrypted so that the host cannot learn the client identities.
+Like the body, it's encrypted so that the host cannot learn the client identities.
 It's called "authenticated" because the encryption used by Conclave means you can trust that the mail was encrypted by an entity holding the private key matching this public key.
 If your enclave recognises the public key this feature can be used as a form of user authentication.

 ### Framing

-A typical need with any socket or stream based transport is to add framing on top, because the application really needs to work with messages.
-In textual protocols framing can be remarkably tricky to get right, as user or attacker controlled data may be placed inside a message, meaning any characters that mark the end of a message need to be escaped.
+A typical need with any socket or stream-based transport is to add framing on top, because the application really needs to work with messages.
+In textual protocols, framing can be remarkably tricky to get right, as user or attacker controlled data may be placed inside a message, meaning any characters that mark the end of a message need to be escaped.
 This can go wrong in [a variety of interesting ways](https://www.blackhat.com/docs/us-17/thursday/us-17-Tsai-A-New-Era-Of-SSRF-Exploiting-URL-Parser-In-Trending-Programming-Languages.pdf).
 Mail by its nature delimits messages such that you can always tell where they begin and end, without needing to impose your own framing on top.